theochem/horton/doc/user_espfit.rst

   reference ESP.
 In periodic systems, this is the volume of a single primitive cell.
 In isolated systems, this is some volume surrounding the molecule.
 * :math:`w(\mathbf{r})`: the weight function with range [0, 1] that selects the
   relevant parts of the volume for the ESP fit.
-In Horton, the weight function of Hu, Lu and Yang is used. [hu2007]_ This weight function is zero far away from and inside the atoms.
+In HORTON, the weight function of Hu, Lu and Yang is used. [hu2007]_ This weight function is zero far away from and inside the atoms.
 It becomes one in the part of the electron density tail where non-bonding contacts are typically found.
 The weight function